RedisLabs/redislabs-docs/content/rs/administering/security/client-connections.md

 the client to validate the cluster nodes.

-When using a certificate issued by an intermediate certificate authority (CA) on the cluster nodes, ensure that the CA root certificate is installed on the client machines.
+When using a certificate issued by an intermediate certificate authority (CA) on the cluster nodes, make sure that the CA root certificate is installed on the client machines.

 #### Example how to secure client connection with SSL/TLS using stunnel